nmondal/cowj/README.md

   max : 8 # max no of threads
   timeout: 30000 # which ms to give timeouts

+# async IO configuration
+async:
+   threads: 8 # for async io, if not specified, infinite in practice
+   keep: 32 # keep only 32 task results , if not specified 1024 by default
+   fail: _/scripts/js/async_task_failure_handler.js #  async task failure handler

 # routes information
 routes:
   get: